College of Engineering, Technology, and Architecture

 About the Major

-The standard program prepares students with a solid basis in a diverse variety of subjects related to biomechanics (bones, joints, ligaments, tendons, etc.); bio uids (blood ow, heart valves, air ow in the lungs, etc.); and bioinstrumentation, (the instruments and sensors used to measure physiological systems.)
+The standard program prepares students with a solid basis in a diverse variety of subjects related to biomechanics (bones, joints, ligaments, tendons, etc.); bio fluids (blood ow, heart valves, air ow in the lungs, etc.); and bioinstrumentation, (the instruments and sensors used to measure physiological systems.)

 About the Minor